dino-/systemd-failmsg/README.md

 ## Synopsis

-A systemd service and script to send an email to the system operator(s) in the event of failure in another unit
+A systemd service and script to send failure emails

 ## Description

 This is a generic systemd service and script intended to be used with the `OnFailure=` Unit option of other systemd units.
-The idea is to send an email on failure for some arbitrary unit(s) of your choosing.
+The idea is to send an email to the system operator(s) on failure for some arbitrary unit(s) of your choosing.
 Any behavior could be substituted in place of email by modifying the unit and/or script.

 ## Installation